-- 1. Go to the Settings > Deployment > System Modules page. - Click Load Balancing in the toolbar at the top of the content pane.
+- 1. Go to the Settings > Deployment > System Modules page. - 2.
+Click Load Balancing in the toolbar at the top of the content pane.

 The resulting screen names all the modules, lists all the services being analyzed, and the policy engine doing the work.
-Click the plus (+) signs to expand the tree - 3.
+Click the plus (+) signs to expand the tree and view all available information. - 3.
 To change the configuration, placing the load on different policy engines, click one or more of the services.
-See Defining load balancing distribution, page 433.
+See Defining load balancing distribution, page 437.